VergeGroup/swift-verge/README.md

 Use **StoreReader** to read a state of the store.
 It optimizes frequency of update its content for performance wise.
-The content closure runs when reading properties have changed or parnet tree updated.
+The content closure runs when reading properties have changed or parent tree updated.

 ```swift
 struct MyView: View {